Treatment

 3. Explain how early remission and clinical stability inform appropriate treatment

-interventions, phase movement, and ongoing care planning for participants in treatment
+interventions, phase movement, and ongoing care planning for participants in treatment court programs.

 Presenter(s):